Artificial Grass Cost

 No Need to Cut/Mow it

-To put it plainly plastic grass does not and cannot grow.
-Therefore, there is no need to stress about cutting, and use the time saved to actually enjoy your lawn, maybe even have a nice picnic.
+To put it plainly, plastic grass does not and cannot grow.
+Therefore, there is no need to stress about cutting, and use the time saved to actually enjoy your lawn and maybe even have a nice picnic.

 No Need to Pull the Weeds

-Artificial grass does not prove a nice environment for these plants to grow, as a result they will rarely be an issue and if are found can quickly be removed with almost zero hassle.
+Artificial grass does not provide a nice environment for these plants to grow.
+As a result, they will rarely be an issue and, if found, can quickly be removed with almost zero hassle.

 No Need for Chemicals

 Much like water, fake grass does not need a source of food such as fertilisers.
-Also due to the lack of moisture required you can forget about any pest/insect problems presented by a natural grass lawn.
-This in term will remove the need to use any pesticides and help promote a healthier, safer environment in your garden, not to mention saving you money from not needing to purchase these often-overpriced chemicals.
+Also, due to the lack of moisture required, you can forget about any pest/insect problems presented by a natural grass lawn.
+This, in turn, will remove the need to use any pesticides and help promote a healthier, safer environment in your garden, not to mention saving you money from not needing to purchase these often-overpriced chemicals.

 Looks Great All Year Round